 As with Panda's pillow, the Eve Memory Foam Pillow uses state-of-the-art synthetic pillow tech to try to guarantee the ultimate night's sleep.
 Suitable for most sleeping positions, Eve's pillow keeps you warm in the winter and cool in the summer.
 One of our testers would have preferred it to be a little plumper, and another noted an initial chemical smell, but overall it's still an excellent option if you're looking to try memory foam.
 Head to our Eve memory foam pillow review for more info, and check our Eve discount codes page to make sure you're not missing a deal.

-If you're looking for a traditional down pillow, we think this Ultimate Hungarian Goose Down Pillow from Soak & Sleep is one of the best you can buy.
+If you're looking for a traditional down pillow, we think this Ultimate Hungarian Goose Down Pillow from Soak & Sleep is a good option.
 It's filled with 90% Hungarian goose down, which is "washed in thermal spa water to preserve the delicate nature of the naturally large down clusters".
 There's some inconsistency on the website when it comes to the different firmness options on offer here, but we tested either the 'soft' or 'soft/medium' version.
 It was noticeably lighter than other feather pillows we've tried, the filling is full and airy, and it feels fresh to lie on.
 Over a few months we did notice it started to lose its fullness a little, and needed re-plumping.

 You might think feathers are a poor choice for allergy sufferers, but Soak & Sleep says this pillow is considered hypoallergenic "due to excellent oxygen and turbidity ratings".
 Our tester's allergies weren't triggered by use with this pillow.
 It's cased in NoMite certified fabric, but it's worth being aware you can only wash this pillow at 40 degrees.
 Our only other niggle is that the double hemmed edge means this pillow doesn't fit every neatly into a standard pillow case.
 However, overall, we were impressed with this offering from Soak & Sleep.